 The Peacock Cichlid is native to Lake Malawi, and there are more than 22 different types of Peacocks.
 Most of them have stunning coloration and are friendly compared to other cichlids.
-As we know the majority of these species are known as aggressive but this fish is more peaceful than Firemouth Cichlid, Flowerhorn Cichlid, Jack Dempsey Cichlid, Convict Cichlid, and even Red Devil Cichlid.
+As we know, the majority of these species are known as aggressive.
+Still, this fish is more peaceful than Firemouth Cichlid, Flowerhorn Cichlid, Jack Dempsey Cichlid, Convict Cichlid, and even Red Devil Cichlid.

-The Peacock Cichlid coloration varies from red, blue to yellow and will enchant any aquarium.
+The Peacock Cichlid coloration varies from red and blue to yellow and will enchant any aquarium.
 The most popular Peacock cichlid is the blue variation known as Aulonocara Nyassae.
-You will notice that the coloration of this fish, instead of a matt color, is in fact iridescent.
+You will notice that the coloration of this fish, instead of a matt color, is, in fact, iridescent.
 Their color is permanent and doesn’t depend on their mood and breeding status like other cichlids.

 Even though in different varieties, the Peacock Cichlid is basically the same fish except in coloring; their color varies depending on the region that they come from.
 We should state that males are the ones with the most enhanced colors.

 A Peacock Cichlid needs a minimum of a 55-gallon aquarium.
 Therefore, a 100 gallons tank is needed if you plan to maintain this fish in a community.
 Here are some of the essential requirements of this fish:

 |Size||4 inches -6 inches|

 |Tank set-up||Freshwater, driftwood and caves|

 A common behavior that Peacock Cichlids will display is predatory.
 Just like Jaguar Cichlid, they will be hunting for food in the sand.
 They have a strategy of standing above the sand and waiting for the prey, in the moment that they notice any moves of any invertebrates, they will strike action.
 You will be able to notice their common behavior of sifting through the substrate.